Alain de Botton: Lecturing, television and radio

 De Botton travels extensively to lecture.
 He has given lectures at TED conferences.
 In July 2011, he spoke in Edinburgh about "Atheism 2.0", an idea of atheism that also incorporates our human need for connection, ritual and transcendence.
 In July 2009, he spoke at Oxford University about the philosophy of failure and success, and questions the assumptions underlying these two judgments.

 In 2011 he presented a series of talks for the BBC Radio 4 series A Point of View.

 He has his own production company, Seneca Productions, which makes television documentaries based upon his works.

 Reception of his writing

 De Botton has written in a variety of formats to mixed response.
 Positive reviews of his books attest that he has made literature, philosophy and art more accessible to a wider audience.

 Negative reviews allege that de Botton tends to state the obvious and have characterized some of his books as pompous and lacking focus.

-In response to a question about whether he felt "pulled" to be a writer, de Botton responded:So I think where people tend to end up results from a combination of encouragement, accident, and lucky break, etc. etc. Like many others, my career happened like it did because certain doors opened and certain doors closed.
-You know, at a certain point I thought it would be great to make film documentaries.
-Well, in fact, I found that to be incredibly hard and very expensive to do and I didn’t really have the courage to keep battling away at that.
-In another age, I might have been an academic in a university, if the university system had been different.
-So it's all about trying to find the best fit between your talents and what the world can offer at that point in time.